avattem/sparkJava-1/README.md

 From the above code, we can directly serve the request on `http://URL/hello` with a simple string.

 # App.yaml
 This file in the application is responsible for specifying the type of environment onto which the Google App Engine should deploy the application onto.
+As well as some other configurations like autoscaling, service name and many more.

 # Dockerfile